Maria Tymoczko: Books

 Tymoczko's first book, The Irish "Ulysses" (University of California Press, 1994) was co-winner of the 1995 Book Award for Literary and Cultural Criticism from the American Conference for Irish Studies.
 The book argues that in Ulysses, James Joyce was seeking to create an Irish literature, and teases out many parallel passages from Ulysses to the Irish literary tradition that, according to Tymoczko, were deliberate references by Joyce.
 Bien (1995) calls some of the comparisons stretched and suggests that many readers will not be convinced, but still calls it "a book that every Joycean must read".
-And although Harmon (1998) criticizes her style of reasoning, "from like to like", as being weak without a comparison of how many other things are also like, he nevertheless says that she "establishes [it] beyond any quibble".
+And although Harmon (1998) criticizes her style of reasoning, "from like to like", as weak without a comparison of how many other things are also like, he nevertheless says that she "establishes [it] beyond any quibble".
 Tracy (1995) supports her thesis as unsurprising, pointing to Joyce's later use of Irish texts in Finnegans Wake.

 Her next book forms a bridge between this early work on Irish literature and her later work on translation as a general topic.
-Translation in a Postcolonial Context (St. Jerome Publishing, 1999) was winner of the Michael J. Durkan Prize of the American Conference for Irish Studies for best book in Irish language and cultural studies.
+Translation in a Postcolonial Context (St. Jerome Publishing, 1999) won the Michael J. Durkan Prize of the American Conference for Irish Studies for best book in Irish language and cultural studies.
 It studies multiple 19th- and 20th-century translations of old Irish literature, particularly concentrating on the Táin Bó Cúailnge, and the ways in which these translations were colored by the context of the colonization and decolonization of Ireland.
-It also expresses a clear preference for literary translation over scholarly translation, as would later be exemplified by Seamus Heaney's translation of Beowulf.
+It also expresses a clear preference for literary translation over scholarly translation, as later exemplified by Seamus Heaney's translation of Beowulf.

-It is in her third book, Enlarging Translation, Empowering Translators (St. Jerome Publishing, 2007), that Tymocko clearly articulates her call for a new view of translation bringing greater diversity into its theory and practice.
-She argues that the view of translation as faithfully transmitting the original meaning of a text is only one way of looking at translation, stemming from its origin in the translation of the bible.
-Instead, following Gideon Toury, she argues that any text viewed within its culture as being a translation should be considered as one, that there are many types of translation, that the boundaries of what makes a translation are fuzzy and dynamic, and that viewing translation in this way can help bring a diverse and international viewpoint to the subject.
+In her third book, Enlarging Translation, Empowering Translators (St. Jerome Publishing, 2007), Tymoczko clearly articulates her call for a new view of translation bringing greater diversity into its theory and practice.
+She argues that the view of translation as faithfully transmitting a text's original meaning is only one way of looking at translation, stemming from its origin in the translation of the Bible.
+Instead, following Gideon Toury, she argues that any text viewed within its culture as a translation should be considered one, that there are many types of translation, that the boundaries of what makes a translation are fuzzy and dynamic, and that viewing translation in this way can help bring a diverse and international viewpoint to the subject.

 Tymoczko is also the editor of: